NithinNL/MITW/README.md

 # MITW
 Starting with a full time 5 month course on Data Science & AI.
-5 months of Jupyter notebooks with subjects as:
+5 months of Jupyter notebooks with subjects as:\n Linear Regression,\n
-  Linear Regression,
   Logistic Regression,
   KMeans,
   K-nearest neighbours,